ManudattaG/d2d_code_challenge/README.md

 3. _geopy_ -- A python client for several popular geocoding web services which makes it easy to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.

+4. _boto3_ -- An AWS SDK Client used to call different AWS resources via APIs

+5. _unittest_ -- An unit test library used to mock test scenarios and validate assertions

+6. _moto_ -- A mocking framework used in test functions to mock AWS resources such as DynamoDB, S3 etc..

 Overview of "D2D_Vehicle_Location_Tracker" Workflow:
 ------------------------------------------------------------------------------------